mvysny/vaadin-on-kotlin/README.md

 * JPA (via Hibernate) and transactions (via transaction {})
 * Migrations (Flyway) - the migrations are run automatically when the WAR is started.
 * Vaadin with JPAContainer
+* Async tasks & Vaadin Push
+* Drop-in replacements for SFSBs bound to session: see LastAddedPersonCache.kt for details.

 Todo:
-* Async tasks & Vaadin Push
-* Drop-in replacements for SFSBs
 * Configure JDBC connection pooling

 Ignored: